KnightOS/KnightOS/docs/kernel/general/memory.md

     <tr><td>0002</td><td>2</td><td>Payload</td></tr>
 </table>

-### File Handle Table
+### File Stream Table

-All active file handles are stored in this table.
+All active file streams are stored in this table.
 The buffer is only used for writable streams, and is garbage for read-only streams.

 <table>
     <th>Offset</th><th>Length</th><th>Description</th>